-Forest planting and bioenergy with carbon capture and storage (BECCS) are two of the more mature approaches to greenhouse gas removal (GGR).
+Forest planting and bioenergy with carbon capture and storage (BECCS) are two of the more common approaches to greenhouse gas removal (GGR) found in future paths to net zero.
 Expectations around what they can deliver are high.
-In its sixth Carbon Budget, the Climate Change Committee (CCC) suggests that in the UK, the removal of 53 Mt CO2 will be required per year by 2050 using BECCS, and up to 15 Mt CO2 removed per year by afforestation (Committee on Climate Change, 2020).
+In its sixth Carbon Budget, the Climate Change Committee (CCC) suggests that in the UK, the removal of 53 Mt CO2 will be required per year by 2050 using BECCS, and up to 15 Mt CO2 removed per year by afforestation (Climate Change Committee, 2020).